Diabetic Kitchen Essentials

 Stevia: Sweetness Without the Spike

-Every kitchen needs a little sweetness, but for diabetes, sugar is a tricky guest.
+Every kitchen needs a touch of sweetness—but when you’re dealing with diabetes, sugar is a tricky guest.
 That’s where stevia steps in.
-It’s a natural, plant-based sweetener with zero carbs and zero effect on blood sugar.

 Staples That Keep Meals Easy